silicontalks/raildoc/docs/tutgst.rst

 .. image:: ../image/verilogin2.png
      :align: center
+     :width: 400

 Click the OK or Apply.
 Virtuoso supports a structual verilog schematic generation.
 If verilog imports successfully, you will see a new schemtaic in the *rail_design* library, thought the wires are ugly.

 .. image:: ../image/verilogin3.png
      :align: center

 The generated schematic can be used for pre-layout simulation and LVS.

 Step 3: Generate an Milkyway-based Physcal Design
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~